 18. The rectangle around letters, creative letter blocking

 Found on Behance, by Diana Polar

 This whole section calls to mind how much we overlook the use of negative space in design and rely instead on our ability to fill space.
-Leaving white space and filling only a portion of it intentionally establishes a sophistication in design that now crowded frills can beat.
-Pair this sensibility with a tasteful choice of typographic elements and well-crafted photographic assets and it will make anything look high-end.
+Leaving white space and filling only a portion of it intentionally establishes a sophistication in design, and now crowded frills can beat.
+Pair this sensibility with a tasteful choice of typographic elements and well-crafted photographic assets to make anything look high-end.

 Part Four – On the interplay of typography and color